inovex/elements/doc/contributing/04-developing-components.md

 ## Stateless / Controlled / Dumb Components

-We decided to use stateless components so the data flows from top to bottom.
-This makes sense as most of the frameworks do a DOM diffing and don't see what a component itself is doing.
+We decided to use stateless components to provide a top to bottom data flow.
+This makes sense as most of the frameworks do a DOM diffing and do not see what a component itself is doing.
 Hence, instead of changing the state directly, we always emit events to denote that something should change.
 Thus, if the consumer ignores such an event, nothing will happen.

 * Only the attributes and children with their attributes describe the current state of the component.
 * The state never changes as long as the input properties are the same.